CALL US CONFIDENTIALLY NOW

 The Requirements for Submitting a Voluntary Disclosure

-There are several requirements for submitting a valid voluntary disclosure to IRS CI.
-Determining whether you meet these requirements is a key first step toward determining whether a voluntary disclosure is the best option under the circumstances at hand.
-Some of the primary requirements are:
+Several requirements must be met for a valid voluntary disclosure.
+Determining whether you meet these requirements is the first step in deciding if a disclosure is the best option.
+Key requirements include:

-• A “Voluntary” Disclosure – For a disclosure to be considered “voluntary,” it must come before the IRS initiates an audit (or IRS CI initiates an investigation), before the IRS receives relevant information from a third party, and before the IRS receives relevant information through another governmental enforcement action.
+• A disclosure must be submitted before the IRS initiates an audit or IRS CI initiates an investigation, before the IRS receives information from a third party, and before another governmental agency provides details about the violation.

-• Payment in Full – At the time of disclosure, a taxpayer seeking protection must also pay in full all taxes, interest and penalties due, or else enter into a full-pay installment agreement for the aggregate amount owed.
+• The taxpayer must pay all taxes, interest and penalties due, or enter into a full-pay installment agreement.

-Taxpayers who are considering a voluntary disclosure must also ensure that their willful violation of the law qualifies under IRS CI’s Voluntary Disclosure Practice.
-While most tax-related violations qualify, there are exceptions for certain offenses, including offenses involving illegal-source income.
+Taxpayers must also confirm that their willful violation qualifies for the Voluntary Disclosure Practice.
+Although most tax-related violations qualify, certain offenses such as violations involving illegal source income do not.

 How We Assist New York Taxpayers with IRS Voluntary Disclosures